brp-optics/AndroidPhotoSync/README.md

 ### Duplicates: everything is kept

-Because contents only flow phone → computer, every duplicate that exists is one *you* created on purpose: the same photo saved to two albums, a picture that landed on both phones (they're backups of each other), an app-state backup, and so on.
+Because content only flows phone → computer, every duplicate that exists is one *you* created on purpose: the same photo saved to two albums, a picture that landed on both phones (they're backups of each other), an app-state backup, and so on.
 PhoneSync treats all of these as intentional and **keeps every copy**.
 It never deletes or silently skips a file because its contents match another file.

 To *ignore* certain files, do it by **folder**, not by content — add the folder to `exclude_dirs` (this is how `.thumbnails`, `.trash`, and other caches are already skipped).
 "Ignore this location" is meaningful; "ignore these bytes because they repeat" is not, since the repetition is deliberate.